inigodelportillo/ITU-Rpy/docs/installation.rst

 Manual Installation
 -------------------
-To install ITU-Rpy from command line, please type the following commands on the command line:
+To install the development version of ITU-Rpy, please type the following commands on the command line:

 .. code-block:: bash